papertank/envoy-deploy/readme.md

 ### Laravel

-To use within an existing Larvel 5 project, you simply need to download the `Envoy.blade.php` file to your project root:
+To use within an existing Laravel 5 project, you simply need to download the `Envoy.blade.php` file to your project root:

 ```
 wget https://raw.githubusercontent.com/papertank/envoy-deploy/master/Envoy.blade.php